garethredfern/redfern-dev/content/articles/adding-tailwind-to-a-vuejs-project.md

 };
 ```

-Create a `tailwind.config.js` file in the route of your project and add the following code (optional you don't have to add this):
+Create a `tailwind.config.js` file in the root of your project and add the following code (optional you don't have to add this):

 ```js
 module.exports = {